-Unfortunately, enterprise businesses are the most likely to become the victim of malicious actors.
+Unfortunately, enterprise businesses are more likely to become the victim of malicious actors than a mid-size or small business.
 Big global companies possess terabytes of sensitive data that can be stolen and used to jeopardize their reputation.
 Ransomware attacks constantly target huge financial structures to steal incalculable amounts of money.
 Cryptojacking malware crawls unnoticed into the computers of multinational corporations slowing down or even crashing their vital systems.

-And many more other risks loom large; the Internet truly is the modern-day version of the American Wild-Wild West.
+And many more other cyber threats loom large; the Internet truly is the modern-day version of the American Wild-Wild West.
 And the bigger the company, the more vulnerabilities may be hiding in their gigantic computer networks.

 The best way to manage passwords for your various accounts and subscriptions, without the risk of forgetting them and the hassle of inventing the new ones, is to use a special piece of software, the password manager.
+Even if you are a family-owned, small business.
 It safeguards your existing login credentials and can generate new random usernames, passwords, and passphrases for all your websites and accounts.

 You can increase the security level even more by creating and using passphrases, or a single passphrase to access your password manager, thus adding another level of safety.
 Much longer than passwords, a passphrase may include any characters the users like (spaces as well), and can be easily memorized.